sage-code/maj/preposition.md

 -----|---------|------------------------------------
  asi | so      | as consequence
- axa | right   | correct, agree with kar | because | as, since, cause of a consequence abh | but     | alternative tum | then    | time consequence asi | thus    | therefore, hence, so, then, thus ido | and     | also
+ axa | right   | correct, agree with eka | because | as, since, cause of a consequence uba | but     | alternative tum | then    | time consequence asi | thus    | therefore, hence, so, then, thus ido | and     | also